cfw-guide/dsi.cfw.guide/_pages/en_US/faq.md

 Other homebrew might use other methods to update.

 ### I am new or I would like to redo my setup.
 Where do I start?
-- If you have not already modified your console or are looking to update Unlaunch without using hiyaCFW on your system, we recommend starting from the beginning of the guide and following through the pages.
+- If you have not already modified your console or are looking to update Unlaunch on your system, we recommend starting from the beginning of the guide and following through the pages.
 Be sure to read everything on the homepage
-- If you have the latest version Unlaunch but do not want hiyaCFW, follow Section 1b of [Launching the Exploit](launching-the-exploit#twilight-menu) to set up TWiLight Menu++ on your system
+- If you have the latest version Unlaunch, follow Section 1b of [Launching the Exploit](launching-the-exploit#twilight-menu) to set up TWiLight Menu++ on your system
-- If you have Unlaunch already and would like to install hiyaCFW, follow the [Installing hiyaCFW](installing-hiyacfw) page, then return to the [Installing Unlaunch](installing-unlaunch) page to update Unlaunch
-   - hiyaCFW Helper, the tool used for installing hiyaCFW, comes with the option to install TWiLight Menu++.
-There is no need for installing TWiLight Menu++ separately
-   - Subsequently, since we use TWiLight Menu++ to launch the Unlaunch installer, that's why we update Unlaunch after we set up hiyaCFW

 ### How can I remove parental controls?
 - The [mkey generator](https://mkey.salthax.org) can generate the code required to remove parental controls